 In my opinion, the real motivation for this name-calling and resistance is Fear and wanting to feel superior.
 They like the holier than thou feeling that comes with saying we are right and righteous because we attend Mass and follow Church law (at least the ones with which we agree).
 They are afraid of the much needed and long-overdue changes Pope Francis is trying to bring to the Church.
 They are afraid of the reunification of Christianity…which will happen if we can put aside our petty differences.
 They are afraid to admit that the “others” are just as holy as they are.

 I jumped into the comments and blasted these folks.
 However, it did not make me feel better.
 I realize that I am guilty also.
 I am falling into the trap of Division and engaging in my own form of name-calling (see the preceding paragraph).
-Instead of getting into a Twitter fight, which accomplishes nothing positive, I should do the next right thing.
+Instead of getting into a Twitter fight, which accomplishes nothing positive, I should focus on how I live my life and strive to do the next right thing.

-After engaging, the Good of the day was overshadowed by the negativity of a few minutes on Twitter.
+The Good of the day was overshadowed by the negativity after a few minutes on Twitter.
 I deleted my comments, closed the app, and spent the rest of the evening with my family.
 I felt at Peace again.

 Those people commenting on Twitter are not evil.
 They are people just like me.
 They have their opinions and beliefs.
 They, just like me, have been manipulated and used by those who want power and need us divided to maintain the status quo.
 I need to listen to what they have to say (some of which are good points), see it from their perspective, critique it, and take the good and leave the rest (like a good cafeteria Catholic).